flutter/website/src/codelabs/implicit-animations.md

 The [Fade-in text effect][] example demonstrates the following features of the `AnimatedOpacity` widget.

-- It listens for state changes in its `opacity` property.
+- It listens for state changes to its `opacity` property.
-- It animates the transition to the new value for `opacity` when the `opacity` property changes.
+- When the `opacity` property changes, it animates the transition to the new value for `opacity`.
-- It requires a `duration` parameter to define how long it should take to animate the transition.
+- It requires a `duration` parameter to define how long the transition between the values should take.

-{{site.alert.secondary}}
+{{site.alert.note}}

-- Implicit animations can only animate properties of a parent `StatefulWidget` widget.
-The following example shows this as it begins with the `FadeInDemo` widget that extends `StatefulWidget` widget.
+  - Implicit animations can only animate the properties of a parent stateful widget.
+    The preceding example enables this with the `FadeInDemo` widget that extends `StatefulWidget`.

   - The `AnimatedOpacity` widget only animates the `opacity` property.
     Some implicitly animated widgets can animate many properties at the same time.
 The following example illustrates this.

 {{site.alert.end}}

 ## Example: Shape-shifting effect

-The following example shows how to use the [AnimatedContainer][] widget to animate multiple properties (`margin`, `borderRadius`, and `color`) with different types (`double` and `Color`).
+The following example shows how to use the [`AnimatedContainer`][] widget to animate multiple properties (`margin`, `borderRadius`, and `color`) with different types (`double` and `Color`).
-**The example begins with no animation code** .It starts with a [Material App][] home screen that contains:
+**The example begins with no animation code**.
+It starts with a [Material App][] home screen that contains:

-- A `Container` widget with `borderRadius`, `margin`, and `color` properties These properties change each time you run the example.
+- A `Container` widget configured with a `borderRadius`, `margin`, and `color`.
+  These properties are setup to be regenerated each time you run the example.
 - A **Change** button that does nothing when clicked.

 ### Shape-shifting (starter code)